giantswarm/docs/src/content/basics/nodepools/index.md

 The new definition schema for v5 allows for defining cluster and node pool details in one file, to be submitted for creation via the [`gsctl create cluster`](/reference/gsctl/create-cluster/) command.

+## Node pools and autoscaling {#autoscaling}

+With node pools, you set the autoscaling range per node pool.
+The Kubernetes cluster autoscaler has to decide which node pool to scale under which circumstances.

+If you assign workloads to node pools as described [above](#assigning-workloads) and the autoscaler finds pods in `Pending` state, it will decide based on the node selectors which node pools to scale up.

+In case there are workloads not assigned to any node pools, the autoscaler may pick any node pool for scaling.
+For details on the decision logic, please check the upstream [FAQ for AWS](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md).

 ## Limitations